-An affine transform performs a linear mapping from 2D coordinates to other 2D coordinates that preserves the “straightness” and “parallelness” of lines.
+An affine transformation matrix performs a linear mapping from 2D coordinates to other 2D coordinates that preserves the “straightness” and “parallelness” of lines.

 Such a coordinate transformation can be represented by a 3 row by 3 column matrix with an implied last row of